For this cook you’ll need a Plate Setter, Water Pan, and a Digital Thermometer.

 Think about when you are going to want to eat and how long it may take (12-17 hours) to cook.
 Prepare ahead of time, and start smoking earlier rather than later.
 You can always wrap in foil and keep it in a cooler for 3-4 hours, but trying to get hungry guests to wait a few more hours is another story.

 Trim the pork shoulder of any excess fat deposits, but try to leave a layer about 1/8″ thick.
 Lightly brush the entire pig with olive oil and heavily season with your rub of choice.
-If you have the time, you can wrap the meat in plastic and store it in the fridge overnight to allow the rub to penetrate a bit.
-If not, don’t worry, you can put it on the grill the same day and it will still be delicious.
+Wrap the meat in plastic and store it in the fridge overnight to allow the rub to penetrate a bit.
+Season the pork again right before you put it on the Egg for some extra flavor.